 Founded in 1990, the Lincolnwood Chamber Orchestra became part of American Music Festivals in 2002.
 One of Chicago’s leading professional ensembles, it was named Chamber Ensemble of the Year in 2000 by the Illinois Council of Orchestras.
 Flexible in its composition, the LCO easily collaborates with a wide variety of programs and special events.
+Led by its Founder and Music Director Philip Simmons, the orchestra is preparing to celebrate its 30th Anniversary.

 With a long tradition of working closely with the Village of Lincolnwood, the LCO has given concerts in the Community Center, Village Hall, Lincoln Hall Middle School, the Library, Proesel Park, St. John's Lutheran Church, Lincolnwood Town Center, Lincolnwood Place Retirement Community, Loeber Motors Mercedes Benz Dealership, and Grossinger's Cadillac Showroom.
 The orchestra has appeared on numerous performing arts series including at the Lincolnwood Jewish Congregation, Chicago Silent Summer Film Festival (Portage Theater), Skokie Public Library, Northbrook Public Library, and Wilmette Fine Arts Commission Recital Series.